ADM1SH/Happy-Birthday-My-Love/README.md

 *   **Age:** In the `startCelebration` function, you can change the text '18' in the `TextGeometry` constructor to any other age.
 *   **Final Message:** In the same function, modify the `textContent` of the `finalMsg` element to change the birthday message.
 *   **Photos:** The photo frames are currently placeholders.
 You can apply textures to the `photoFrames` array of meshes to display custom images.
+To do this, you would use the `TextureLoader` from Three.js to load your images and then apply them as a `map` to the material of each photo frame.

+## Contributing

+Contributions are welcome!
+If you have any ideas, suggestions, or improvements, feel free to open an issue or submit a pull request.

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.